 The ability to use basic mathematical skills will advantage our children throughout their lives.
 In mathematics our aims are:

-To enable children to enjoy mathematics in a practical way as a tool for problem solving.
+To enable children to enjoy mathematics in a practical way as a tool for

 To increase children’s confidence in using mathematics, in making decisions, in explaining, discussing and asking questions.

 To develop children’s ability to organise, communicate and manipulate information and to predict and describe patterns.